The Battle of the Rabbits

-I told my sweetheart, the evening before, that I was terrified of meeting her father.
-She tweaked my ear, brought her eyes closer, caught her breath for an instant, then laughed.
+I’d told my sweetheart, the evening before, that I was terrified of meeting her father.
+She had tweaked my ear, brought her eyes closer, caught her breath for an instant, then laughed.

 Her father, she said (like any father) loved his daughter and she (my sweetheart assumed an air of gravity) had cleared all obstacles for this encounter.
 She (she laughed) had paved the way: all that remained was to charge.
-She (her fingertips tickled my chin) cared for nothing in this world but me.
+She (fingertips tickling my chin) cared for nothing in this world but me.

 Her efforts, I said, were deserving of my fullest admiration.
 Nevertheless, I was not going to meet her father.
 I gazed into her eyes and my voice a whisper, underscored my point: It’s not a father I’ll be meeting, it’s a former prime minister…

 My sweetheart laughed and gestured for water.
 She moved her chair and came closer.
 For a moment she let her eyes rove over me then lapped up water droplets with the edge of her tongue.
 This done, she stood up vaguely, stretched out her arm and handed me a smile.

 Her father was just her father, she whispered, and I must shake off these thoughts.
 If I was going to fret over this she’d be forced to quarrel with me.